edeliu2000/genome/README.md

 ## Components and Architecture:
--  Genome Model Store
+-  Genome Model Store - Store and track models
--  Compute and Sequencer
+-  Compute and Sequencer - Create run/schedule pipelines
--  Realtime Scoring
+-  Realtime Explainer - Explain Models from Model Store
--  Realtime Visualizer
+-  Realtime Visualizer - Visualize Models from Model Store
--  Routing
+-  Routing - Routes to correct explainer or visualizer
+-  UI - UI for pipelines and models
 -  Gateway